isomerpages/moe-changkatpri/_about-us/School Information/School Uniform.md

  | 27/12/2023 | Wednesday | 9:00 am - 3:00 pm | Primary 1 to Primary 6 |
  | 29/12/2023 | Friday | 9:00 am - 3:00 pm | Primary 1 to Primary 6 |
  | 30/12/2023 | Saturday | 9:00 am - 12:30 pm | Primary 1 to Primary 6 |

+*Please note that there is no sale of uniforms outside of school.
+Sales are conducted strictly based on the dates and timings above.